gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 Clearly, there are strong limitations when it comes to reuse, and it provokes bugs and worse programming practices.

-In FP, the function's argument type is an interface containing only the necessary fields.
+In FP, function signatures are minimalist, containing only the necessary fields, and argument types essentially act as interfaces without requiring their explicit implementation.

 **The second** difference — method overriding.
 In some languages, there are several ways to override a method in a derived class, and in general, to forbid overriding.
 The person who came up with this obviously thought that there weren't enough ways to shoot oneself in the foot in OOP.
 Here's an example in C#: